myklst/terraform-provider-acme/README.md

 Add dependencies that are needed for the changes.

-### index.md.patch

-Edit the terraform documentation to point to the correct provider source and version.

 ### resource_acme_certificate.go.patch

 Add a backoff feature on the action that relates to resource acme certification.